 Zinc oxide cream can also keep sweat from irritating the skin of the buttocks.

-It may be best to avoid talcum powder, due to its potential links with ovarian cancer.
+It may be best to avoid talcum powder, due to its potential

 If people sweat through clothing without engaging in intense physical activity, or if sweating interferes with daily life, it may be a good idea to consult a healthcare provider.